Derived equivalent conjugate K3 surfaces: Mukai involutions

 \section{Mukai involutions}

 In this section we will study so called Mukai involutions on $\km^{\overline{\IQ}}_{2d}$.
 We will use several results obtained in \cite{Stellari} where the action of the group of Mukai involutions on $\km^\IC_{2d}$ was investigated.
+In general, a good reference for results on moduli spaces of sheaves is \cite{HL}.